Battery pack: Air travel restrictions

 Per US Federal Aviation Administration regulations, power banks in the United States are not allowed in checked-in luggage.
 Power banks up to 100 Wh are allowed as carry-on and those 101 Wh to 160 Wh are allowed with airline approval.

 After Air Busan Flight 391 in Korea, concerns about power banks on flights arose, and new regulations of power banks were issued.
 The Korean government issued a ban on using power banks on Korean flights.
 In March 2025, Civil Aviation Authority of Malaysia issued a directive to advise passengers storing power banks on their person, and avoid in overhead bins.
-In June, China's Civil Aviation Administration banned passengers from carrying power banks that lack China Compulsory Certification on domestic flights.
 In February 2025, Eva Air announced their ban on using power banks on flights.
 AirAsia, China Airlines, Starlux Airlines, Singapore Airlines, and Thai Airways issued similar bans later.
+In June, China's Civil Aviation Administration banned passengers from carrying power banks that lack China Compulsory Certification on domestic flights.
+The International Civil Aviation Organization published the new guidelines for power banks on 27 March 2026, which limited to two per passenger, and recharging during the flights is prohibited.